davidraleigh/davidraleigh.github.io/_posts/2017-09-05-Using-TeamCity-on-GCP-with-Docker.md

 ```

 ### Run TeamCity Server from Instance
-docker will create the datadir and logs directories in the mounted /mnt/disks/teamcity_data directory. mounting /var/run/docker.sock allows for docker-in-docker running of test containers.
+docker will create the datadir and logs directories in the mounted /mnt/disks/teamcity_data directory.
 Once you run this command keep the terminal window open so you can get the authentication token for the web portal super user login.

 ```bash
 sudo docker run -it --name teamcity-server-instance \